notwaldorf/cat-dns/README.md

 npm install ip
 ```

 To run, start the server as a privileged process.
-This is because it's serving both a UDP server on port 53, and a regular, http server (for the cats), on port 80.
-Since they're small numbered ports, they need superpowers:
+This is because to be a DNS server, you need to be a UDP server on port 53.
+This is a small numbered port, which means it needs superpowers.
+This is how your run it:
 ```
 sudo node cat-dns.js
 ```
+You also need to somehow set your DNS server to be localhost.
+On a Mac, I do this by creating a new (wi-fi) interface (called Cats), in my Network preferences, and settings its DNS server to `127.0.0.1`.
+You could do this on your normal interface, but as a warning, while you're playing with this, pretty much nothing on your computer that requires the internet works.
+Except for your browser.
+And then that's mostly cats.
+So being able to deactivate it easily is kind of key (I know.
+You might think 'Why would I ever want to deactivate cats?', but trust me on this one).

+### You are ready
-Now go in your browser to `www.google.com` and wait a bit.
+Go in your browser to `www.google.com` and wait a bit.
 You should see a cat.
-That's it, that's all.
+Go to a different website.
+Another cat.
+Congratulations.
+Your internet is now all cats.